Nioh 3: How to Change Appearance – Mirror Unlock and Code Status

 Which mirror option to use

-The reported mirror menu contains three separate functions: Change Appearance, Equipment Appearance, and Transform.
-Those names are close enough that players can easily pick the wrong one, so it helps to think of them as three different layers of customization.
+The mirror menu has three functions: Change Appearance, Equipment Appearance, and Transform.
+The names are close enough that it is easy to pick the wrong one, so treat them as three separate layers.

 Change Appearance